hianson/Loocatr-frontend/README.md

 ### Synopsis
 Our number 1 priority is your number 2

-Loocatr is a mobile application for users to find the nearest bathroom while on the go.
+Loocatr is a mobile application that lets users find the nearest bathroom while on the go.
 The app integrates Yelp's API and provides ratings, reviews, pictures, and accessibility information allowing users to find a bathroom that fits their needs.

 ## Inspiration